imagineeeinc/orbs-js/README.md

 scene.add(rects)
 //set the renderers dimensions renderer.setSize(window.innerWidth, window.innerHeight)
-//add the canvas to the body of the html document.body.prepend(renderer.canvas)
+//prepend the canvas to the body of the html and setup event listeners renderer.canvasAttactToDom(document.body, "prepend")
 //start the render pipeline
 renderer.startRenderCycle()
 //add the scene to the renderer